malaria-atlas-project/generic-mbg/README.rst

 :Contact: anand.prabhakar.patil@gmail.com
 :Web site: github.com/malaria-atlas-project/generic-mbg
 :Copyright: Anand Patil, 2009.
 :License: GPL, see GPL in this directory.
+The manual is licensed under the Creative Commons by-nc-sa 3.0 unported license, see http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode .

 The generic MBG package allows us to write PyMC probability models for each project that works with some kind of spatial GLM, then turn the model over